skip to content

 The mechanics are in a consistent sequence, so if multiple mechanics are up handle them in order: Spread Greens Numbers.

-Remember is to use your Stability wisely – it’s your most valuable resource here.
+Remember is to use your wisely – it’s your most valuable resource here.
 For example, if it’s time for the Number mechanic Li will never cast his Cleave.
-This means you can save your Stability for the Greens+Spread combo.
+This means you can save your for the Greens+Spread combo.

 Note: If you don’t have enough players alive to properly distribute players with all the mechanics, you can still handle the Green.
 Go out for the Spread detonation, then quickly stack back up in the Green.